Pánuco, Zacatecas

 Pánuco (/es/) is a locality in the Mexican state of Zacatecas.
 It serves as the municipal seat of the eponymous Pánuco Municipality.

 History

 Pánuco was founded on 1 November 1548 by explorers Diego de Ibarra, Francisco de Ibarra, and Cristóbal de Oñate.
 It became the seat of the eponymous municipality upon its foundation in 1824.

 Demographics

-In the 2020 Mexican Census, Pánuco recorded a population of 1,177 inhabitants living in 434 households.
+In the 2020 INEGI census, Pánuco recorded a population of 1,177 inhabitants living in 434 households.